rbbrdckybk/dream-factory/README.md

 Note that this will perform a substring match on any upscalers you have installed with Auto1111.
 In this case, **ESRGAN_4x*** should be selected (and is also the default).

 In **!MODE = PROCESS** .prompts files, you may additionally specify **!UPSCALE_MODEL = SD**.
 This is a special option that uses Stable Diffusion's img2img engine to upscale your images.
 This will take much longer than other methods and requires a lot of GPU VRAM to reach large image sizes (~12GB of VRAM is required to output 2048x2048 images), but will potentially produce higher quality results with the ability to add detail.
 Use !UPSCALE_SD_STRENGTH = xxx (default is 0.3) to control denoising strength with !UPSCALE_MODEL = SD.

+This option works very similarly to how the highres fix in Auto1111 does.
+It allows you to take an image and use Stable Diffusion to create a larger version, changing the image slightly depending on the denoising strength used (the 0.3 default value should stay very close to the original in most cases).
 ```
 !UPSCALE_MODEL = sd
 !UPSCALE_SD_STRENGTH = 0.3